Last Updated on February 22, 2022 by Jim Ferri

 Open: held from approximately 9am–3pm every Sunday and public holidays

 One of the Good Things to Do in Madrid: Visit Museo Reina Sofia

 While the setting for Museo Reina Sofia – in an old hospital – is unique, its collection is even more so.
 It focuses on 20th– and 21st-century Spanish art both inside and in its garden and hosts exhibits from other museums.

 Officially Museo Nacional Centro de Arte Reina Sofía, its collection revolves about works by Salvador Dali, Juan Miró, and Juan Gris, the masters of the interwar period.
 The jewel and centerpiece of the museum, however, is Picasso’s powerful Guernica in Room 206.

 There are also lesser-known Spanish painters and sculptors are in the collection.
 The museum shop sells jewelry and ceramics by Spanish designers in addition to the usual museum-shop offerings.

-Finally, remember also that there are many other places that are easily reached from Madrid via a comfortable train ride.
-If you have time, spend a few more days and visit Segovia, Barcelona, and Seville.
+Finally, remember also that there are several other places that are easily reached on day trips from Madrid via a comfortable train ride.
+If you have time, spend a few more days and visit Segovia, Barcelona, or Seville.